 Business entities come in many forms based on the type and needs of the business.
 They are structured to protect the assets of the business and the proprietors, and minimize taxes and legal liability.
 Four of the most simple types of entities are: Sole Proprietorship, Partnership (General and Limited), Limited Liability Company and Corporation (C and S).

-Please contact the firm if you need legal assistance with business formations, acquisitions and mergers.
+Please contact the firm if you need legal assistance with business formations, tax law, acquisitions, and mergers.
 If you are interested in learning more about the tax benefits of these business entities, read more here.